 Rama’s philosophy and artistic processes are expressed clearly through the simple and rhythmic lines in her art.
 Her photo/digital /handpainted photo-murals have been displayed in a variety of corporate buildings and hotel lobbies in Bengaluru, India

-They were showcased at the Asian American Resource Center in 2015.
-She has created one of a kind images by experimenting with alternate image processing and transfers techniques on fabric, wood and metal sheets.
+She has created one of a kind images by experimenting with alternate image processing and transfers techniques on fabric, wood, and metal sheets.
+A solo show Moments/Alternate Moments showcased her image transfers in San Antonio Texas at St. Mary's University Louis J. Blume Library Gallery during Fotoseptiembre USA 2016

 Rama has successfully published a photo documentary Coffee Table book-Austin East of I-35 with images and interviews of the people of East Austin.
 The book is an expression of the East Austin community’s culture, which has a personality of its own that reflects the history through its residents’ life experiences.

-The experimentation of techniques continues on, digital and analog paintings taking equal time with her photography, classical singing, and other artistic pursuits!
+The experimentation of techniques continue on, digital and analog paintings taking equal time with her photography, classical singing, and other artistic pursuits!